kirandash/reactbasics/readme.md

 After creating a component (BGComponent), in order to use them multiple times: please note that adjacent JSX elements must be wrapped in an enclosing tag.
 Ex:
 <div><BGComponent/><BGComponent/><BGComponent/></div>

+### 5. Setting and Getting Properties of a Component
+{this.props.variablename} - to get a variable data {this.props.children} - to get all the content from child